 Read-only - Select the option to make the component non-editable.
 The user can see the value of the field but cannot modify it.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.

 Required - Select this option, if you want to display the component in an Adaptive Form.
+After selecting the option, you must make a selection before proceeding with a form submission.
 You cannot select the Hide Component or Disable Component in the Basic tab when this option is selected.

 Error Message - This option allows you to enter a message that is displayed if the Required checkbox is checked and the form field is left blank.